 Eat slowly, and not at your desk

 Deep in deadlines, it’s tempting to just eat at your desk and continue working during your lunch break.
 Don’t.
-There’s a study which found that desks harbor 400 times more bacteria than the average toilet seat.
+There’s a study which found that desks harbour 400 times more bacteria than the average toilet seat.
 Remember this whenever you’re tempted to do so.
 Stepping away from the monitor and taking a short walk or nap is also a good way to clear the head and come back refreshed to work.

 Perhaps one important habit to adopt is to eat slowly.
 Just the simple act of eating slower than your usual leads to eating less and even losing weight by as much as 20 pounds in a year.
 The reason is that it takes 20 minutes from the time we start eating for our brain to signal fullness.
 If you eat fast, the tendency is to eat past the point of being full.
-Eating slowly means chewing your food better, taking the time to savor and really enjoy it, all of which lead to better digestion.
+Eating slowly means chewing your food better, taking the time to savour and really enjoy it, all of which lead to better digestion.

 Have backup healthy snacks

 There will be times when you feel the munchies.
 This is where snacking becomes a minefield of temptation.
-It’s easy to head to the nearest convenience store when you’re craving for your favorite salty chips or seeing your officemates binge on cheesy bacon pizza.
+It’s easy to head to the nearest convenience store when you’re craving for your favourite salty chips or seeing your officemates binge on cheesy bacon pizza.
 Having a stash of healthy snacks at hand can help curb your cravings.

 A mix and match of ready to eat fruits, raw veggies, nuts, and seeds are great for light but filling snacks.
 Remember to eat only when you feel truly hungry and not because you’re bored or your officemates happen to invite you.